pietervdvn/ALGT/src/Assets/Manual/Workshop/WorkshopPt1.md

-If there is still time, we'll also build a typechecker for the demo langauge...
+If there is still time, we'll also build a typechecker for the demo language...